What Do You Do When Your Whole World is About to Implode?

 Because divorce involves so many different areas of your life (your home, your retirement, your kids, support, taxes, etc.) there is a lot to talk about.

-That means, you will pay A LOT of money to get the information you need.
+That means, if you rely on an attorney for everything, you will pay A LOT of money to get divorced.

 You could easily pay thousands of dollars just to have an attorney explain the first few steps in divorce.